-Sport England was commissioned to undertake a detailed evaluation of the demand, quantity and accessibility of leisure centres using sophisticated facilities planning model software.
-Two scenarios were modelled.
-This consisted of a baseline assessment for 2016 and a forward-looking assessment for the year 2028 to model the impact of the new Rushcliffe Arena, closure of Rushcliffe Leisure Centre and changes to population through housing growth and demographic factors such as population ageing.
+Sport England was commissioned to undertake a detailed evaluation of the demand, quantity and accessibility of provision using sophisticated facilities planning model software.
+Two scenarios were tested.
+This consisted of a baseline assessment for 2016 and a forward looking assessment for the year 2028 to model the impact of the significant enhancement of Rushcliffe Arena, closure of Rushcliffe Leisure Centre and changes to population through housing growth and demographic factors such as population ageing.